Skip to main content

 This content is for informational purposes only and does not constitute legal advice.
 Laws vary by state and are subject to change.
 Consult a qualified attorney for guidance on your specific legal situation.
 This content is for educational purposes only and does not constitute tax advice.
 Tax laws vary by state and individual circumstances.
 Consult a qualified tax professional or CPA for guidance on your specific tax situation.

-This is a powerful benefit.
-If you received a $500,000 structured settlement for a personal physical injury that pays you $2,000 per month for 30 years, the total payout over that period would far exceed the original settlement amount, and every dollar is generally tax-free under IRC § 104(a)(2), including the gains.
-Consult a tax professional to confirm how this applies to your specific settlement.
+Here is what that means in practice.
+Say you received a $500,000 structured settlement for a personal physical injury that pays you $2,000 per month for 30 years.
+The total payout over that period would be $720,000, far more than the original settlement value.
+Every dollar of that $720,000 is generally tax-free, including the gains.
+No capital gains tax, no ordinary income tax, no 1099 from the insurance company.

 Why Are Structured Settlement Payments Tax-Free?

-The tax exclusion exists because Congress determined that compensation for physical injuries should not be treated as taxable income.
-The logic is straightforward: if someone is injured and receives a settlement to compensate for their losses, taxing that compensation would effectively reduce the amount available to cover their medical expenses, lost wages, and diminished quality of life.
+The logic is straightforward.
+If someone is injured and receives a settlement to compensate for their losses, taxing that compensation would effectively reduce the amount available to cover their medical expenses, lost wages, and diminished quality of life.
+The exclusion has been in the tax code since 1918 and was expanded by the Periodic Payment Settlement Act of 1982, which formalized the tax-advantaged structure of periodic settlement payments.

 Section 104(a)(2) specifically excludes from gross income "the amount of any damages (other than punitive damages) received on account of personal physical injuries or physical sickness."
 Because structured settlements are funded by annuities purchased with settlement proceeds, the entire payment stream, including growth, retains this tax-free character.